bcaro/wifilightV2-doc/docs/en_US/tuya.md

 To send several numbers of dps at the same time, put \* in the n° of dps and put the complete command without the braces in the field parameters.
 One and only one of the dps numbers can be a cursor or (exclusively) a color.

-Create an action / other command and put in parameters:
+Create an action/other command and put in parameters:

-    "1": true, "3": "color"
+    "1":true,"3":"color"

 Allows you to turn on the lamp and switch to color.

-Create an action / cursor command and put in parameters:
+Create an action/cursor command and put in parameters:

-    "1": true, "3": #slider#/10
+    "1":true,"3":#slider#/10

 Allows you to turn on the lamp and modify the intensity.
-A formula on the # slider # can be applied.
+A formula on the #slider# can be applied.

-Create an action / color command and put in parameters:
+Create an action/color command and put in parameters:

-    "2": "color", "3": "#colorR2G2B200H2S2V2_255#"
+    "2":"color","3":"#colorR2G2B200H2S2V2_255#"

 Allows you to switch the lamp to color mode and specify the color.
 The plugin will use the color, intensity and saturation of the color widget.